Bhāskara I: Mathematics

 which he assigns to Aryabhata.
 It reveals a relative error of less than 1.9% (the greatest deviation $\frac{16}{5\pi} - 1 \approx 1.859\%$ at $x=0$).
 Additionally, he gives relations between sine and cosine, as well as relations between the sine of an angle less than 90° and the sines of angles 90°–180°, 180°–270°, and greater than 270°.

-Moreover, Bhāskara stated theorems about the solutions to equations now known as Pell's equations.
-For instance, he posed the problem: "Tell me, O mathematician, what is that square which multiplied by 8 becomes – together with unity – a square?"
-In modern notation, he asked for the solutions of the Pell equation $8x^2 + 1 = y^2$ (or $y^2 - 8x^2 = 1$ relative to pell's equation).
-This equation has the simple solution x = 1, y = 3, or shortly (x,y) = (1,3), from which further solutions can be constructed, such as (x,y) = (6,17).
+Indeterminate equations (Kuṭṭaka) and mathematical proof

+Bhāskara's commentary on Gaṇitapāda is the first known work of Kuṭṭaka (the pulverizer), which was—an algorithmic method—proposed by Āryabhata as a systemic approach for solving linear indeterminate equations in first degree, like $ax+c=by$ (where $a, b$ and $c$ are integers).
+It can be effectively identified with the Euclidean algorithm division and continued fractions.
+This was utilized in Indian astronomy to calculate planetary revolutions and conjunctions in cosmic cycles (yugas).

+In his remarks, Bhāskara emphasizes the role of mathematical reasoning and demonstration (upapatti), affirming that rules must not be accepted solely based on traditions.
+They must be accepted only if there is evidence or verification (hetu).
+To demonstrate the algorithm's practical use, he provided several applied problems involving fractions of days (adhimāsa) and celestial revolutions.

+In indeterminate analysis, Bhāskara I focussed on linear indeterminate equations ($ax+c=by$), by providing commentary and solutions using the Kuṭṭaka algorithm on Āryabhata's verses.
+Quadratic indeterminate equations of the form $Nx^2+1=y^2$, (Vargaprakṛti), historically misattributed in Western literature as Pell's equations, were not handled by Bhāskara I. They were treated by his contemporary Brahmagupta and later expanded by Bhāskara II.

 Bhāskara clearly believed that π was irrational.
 In support of Aryabhata's approximation of π, he criticized its approximation to $\sqrt{10}$, a practice common among Jain mathematicians.

 He was the first mathematician to openly discuss quadrilaterals with four unequal, nonparallel sides.